gregstoll/percentToFriendlyString/README.md

 # probabilityToFriendlyString

-Make probabilities more intuitive by converting them to odds. (i.e. 72.3% becomes "5 in 7")
+Make probabilities more intuitive by converting them to odds. (i.e. 72.3% becomes "5 in 7")  Also includes a qualitiative description like "Still possible", "Flip a coin", "Good chance", etc.

 [Live demo here](https://gregstoll.github.io/probabilityToFriendlyString/)